karoldem/7segmentSPI/README.md

 # 7segmentSPI
 Easy 7 segment driver working on SPI.
-No matrix grid.
-Simply connect those to each other.
+If placed one next to another respective pins are placed next to one another.

 This project has never been made before, so make sure, that everything is OK.